murphy52589/interview-material/react/colored tiles/README.md

 ## Colored tiles
 ### Implement a feature to allow item selection with the following requirements:
 1. Clicking an item selects/unselects it.
+Selected items should be highlighted.
 2. Multiple items can be selected at a time.
 3. Make sure to avoid unnecessary re-renders of each list item in the big list (performance).
 4. Currently selected items should be visually highlighted.